Jason2Brownlee/blog/content/posts/back-on-the-path.md

 The first day is easy.
 There's work to do, get to it.

 The second day is always the hardest.
-The body/brain is asking "Hey, what the hell?" and you need to do everything you can to distract it.
+The body/brain is asking "Hey, what the hell?" and you need to do everything you can to distract yourself.
 Drink glass after glass of water, tea, coffee.
 Work on a new project.
 Get super distracted.

-Day three is back in the groove, the rhythm is set, just stick to it and continue with the momentum.
+By day three, you're back in the groove, the rhythm is set, just stick to it and continue with the momentum.

 The goal is to avoid a step back, a backslide.
 Mentally, a backslide is hard and could lead to another week of mess.
 Don't backslide.
 Do everything you can to avoid it.
 Get all the bad stuff far away from the house and avoid eating out for a long while.

 If (fake) "hunger" is too strong, eat meat.
 Eat a ton of eggs.
-A bowl of broccoli.
+Eat a bowl of broccoli.
 At worst, a handful or two of almonds.
 Follow with a huge glass of water.
 Follow all meals with a ton of water to get that full feeling fast.

 Man, staying lean after 40 is hard work.